-As at June 30, 2020, approximately 19.6% (2019 - 18.5%) of the Master Trust's investment portfolio is invested in private investment interests managed by third party managers.
+As at June 30, 2021, approximately 18.4% (2020 - 19.6%) of the Master Trust's investment portfolio is invested in private investment interests managed by third party managers.
 These private investment interests typically take the form of limited partnerships managed by a General Partner.
 The legal terms and conditions of these private investment interests, which cover various areas of private equity investments, private credit investments and real asset investments (e.g., real estate, infrastructure and commodities), require that investors initially make an unfunded commitment and then remit funds over time (cumulatively up to a maximum of the total committed amount) in response to a series of capital calls issued to the investors by the manager.
-As at June 30, 2020, the Master Trust had uncalled commitments of approximately \$858,213 (2019 - \$772,003).
-The capital committed is called by the manager over a predetermined investment period, which varies by fund but is generally about three to five years from the date the fund closes.
-In practice, for a variety of reasons, the total amount committed to a fund is very rarely all called.
+As at June 30, 2021, the Master Trust had uncalled commitments of approximately \$1,132,373 (2020 - \$858,213).
+The capital committed is called by the manager over a pre-determined investment period, which varies by fund but is generally about three to five years from the date the fund closes.
+In practice, for a variety of reasons, the total amount committed to a fund is typically not fully called.